aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-how-it-works.md

 access in subsequent retrieval operations.

-Aiven allocates a small amount of disk space, ranging from 2GB to 16GB, equivalent to 5% of the Kafka broker\'s total available disk, for the temporary storage of fetched records.
+Aiven allocates a small amount of disk space, ranging from 2GB to 16GB, equivalent to 5% of the Kafka broker's total available disk, for the temporary storage of fetched records.

 ## Security